 Nailed it, right?
 Aspie Max has a meltdown when his aide changes his routine.
 He ramps up to his meltdown: as I watch, I feel the same knot in my stomach, feel my shoulders tense as if I’m watching the interaction with my G and someone in the family.
 I want to say, “Hey, it’s not worth a meltdown!
 Give him the silly stickers!”, or rush in to try to diffuse the situation with Max while still keeping the rules in place.

 Autism parenting is a balancing act, minute-by-minute coping decisions: holding fast to a new lesson or breaking down to save the remainder of the day.
-So many factors enter into each decision: my brain processes with the super sonic speed of a trauma unit worker, assessing the plans for the day and how they may be affected by one simple, often mundane decision which could upset the house of cards…and house of cardseveryone’s whole day.
+So many factors enter into each decision: my brain processes with the super sonic speed of a trauma unit worker, assessing the plans for the day and how they may be affected by one simple, often mundane decision which could upset the house of cards…and everyone’s whole day.
 As a caretaker to 3 kids, a husband, home, work, homework, sports, laundry, learning, advocacy, etc., these choices – and how they’ll affect everyone’s needs, moods and schedules -are a daily dilemma.
 There’s nothing worse than feeling everyone’s disappointment or displeasure because you HAD TO prove your point over a silly, seemingly inconsequential matter.
 But, as our experience has shown us, those matters ARE the big things for our spectrum kiddos.
 I compare it to parenting a 2 year old: sometimes it’s easier to roll with it than to cause a public scene, hold up the rest of the family, or deal with another drama.
 Yet if I give in, will he expect me to cave next time?
 Am I teaching him that if he protests too much he can get his way?
 It’s hard to know with autistic kids.
 How much is in their control vs. out of control.
 I don’t think G “works me” like a typical child, or 2 year old.
 When he has a meltdown, he legitimately can’t get past it if I don’t diffuse the situation in time.
 He spirals out of control and it becomes fight-or-flight for him.

 Some experts direct us to hold our spectrum kids to the same high standards as our typical kids.
 We try.
 Still others believe that our kids don’t do these things on purpose, they have no control over their exploding reactions and confusing emotions - it’s their sensory system working overtime.
 The inward struggle goes like this: I can’t let him walk away without putting his game away.
 I usually try my whole bag of tricks, rewards, bribery before it reaches meltdown stage.
 But sometimes he flies into a full blown rage/tantrum right away for no reason.
 Sometimes I’m tired or running late and though I know it won’t help long term, I simply have to let it go.
 If I have willing family members, we tag team, and relieve each other when the other team member gets worn out.
-I’ve learrelayned to push G to a certain point, take a break and revisit it when he’s chilled a bit.
+I’ve learned to push G to a certain point, take a break and revisit it when he’s chilled a bit.
 If time permits, if the situation allows.
 Obviously if there’s imminent danger or consequences, it has to happen whether he takes action or I have to.

 In this episode, Max flies into a shouting, fight-or-flight rage, sweeping books, toys, and throwing items helter-skelter in his path.
 His outburst takes his aide by complete surprise, his abrupt change of demeanor, and she cries in frustration and shock.
 As a parent in this situation, you feel an even deeper sense of failure, worry, helplessness, anger, sadness.
 We take their disruptive behaviors on as a reflection of ourselves and our parenting ability.
 This is true particularly with high functioning kiddo, because they may appear typical in some areas, spoiled or naughty when they erupt.
 We live with this child always; at times we feel we’re ultimately responsible for his every mood, every behavior, every impulse.
 Whilst the aide closes the door on our child after 30 minutes, 50 minutes, 2 hours (if you’re lucky enough to have an aide or therapist, etc.); we’re left surveying the wreckage and trying to figure out how the rest of our day’s plans will proceed with a freaked out, angry, sour family.
 Because also like a 2 year old, the harder we try not to let it bother us, ignore or move away from the situation - the harder G instinctively pushes to keep it in our face.
 G increases his volume, pitch, throwing, hitting, screaming, planting himself in one spot and rubber-legging it or stiff bodied if we try to physically pick up/move him.
 It takes a conscious, sometimes grueling effort to remember that this is not personal, this is the autism we’re battling with, not the child.
 The team approach works best for us, relieving each other when one of us gets too frustrated.
 And humor, lots and lots of humor + hugs.